 Textbook information must be entered through the online bookstore portal Hunter online bookstore and will transfer back to CUNYfirst in 24-48 hours.
 Here is a brief video outlining the process for faculty.
-If faculty use any custom materials or need assistance, they can email hunterbookstore@akademos.com.
+If faculty use any custom materials or need assistance, they can contact hunterbookstore@akademos.com.

-Please note that if you do not use a textbook or use OER or zero-cost materials, you must still register and state that there is no textbook in order to ensure compliance.
+Please note that if you do not use a textbook, you must still register and state that there is no textbook in order to ensure compliance.